JosephSBrown/JosephSBrown/README.md

-I'm an Undergraduate University Student Studying Computing and Information Systems.
+I'm an Undergraduate University Student Waiting for the Final Grade Computing and Information Systems.
 My Best Languages tend to be specialised in Object Oriented Programming and I am a Software Developer.

 🔭 I’m currently working on a number of Personal Projects along with the Work I do Professionally and for My Degree.